 Amherst Writers & Artists Method

-Pat Schneider–poet, playwright, author–developed the Amherst Writers & Artists (AWA) method more than 30 years ago, after she received her MFA.
+Pat Schneider–poet, playwright, author–developed the Amherst Writers & Artists (AWA) method in the early 1980s, after she received her MFA.
 She discovered that existing methods for leading writing groups were fraught with tension and competition, and that the resulting work was stiff and unnatural.
 She knew there was a way for people to express themselves freely and to take joy in writing, and the method she developed delivers on both counts!

 Here are Pat’s Five Essential Affirmations that guide her approach to writing: